nuxt-community/firebase-module/docs/content/en/guide/options.md

   const server = express()

-  // do this outside of the server callback so the nuxt build is kept in memory test test test test test test test const nuxt = new Nuxt({
+  // do this outside of the server callback so the nuxt build is kept in memory const nuxt = new Nuxt({
     dev: false,
     buildDir: '.nuxt'